ENFORCEMENT OF SUPPORT OBLIGATION

 The passport of an NCP with support arrearages may only be revoked

 by the United States Secretary of State.
+The revocation process is administered

-regulations found at 22 CFR 51.60(b) and (d) which provide for passport
+under the current passport regulations found at 22 CFR 51.60(b) and (d) which

-of arrest for a felony.
+outstanding federal warrant of arrest for a felony.

 “(b) The Department may refuse to issue a passport in any case in which